romanf-dev/magnesium-rs/README.md

             ...
         }

-Actors are mapped to hardware interrupts.
-Note that interrupt controller should be carefully adjusted to reflect IRQ:priority relations.
+Actors (or message handlers) are mapped to hardware interrupts.
+Note that the interrupt controller should be carefully adjusted to reflect IRQ:priority relations.
 Actor's function is an infinite loop just like a thread:

         async fn blinky() -> ! {